 - 277 We presented the state of the art in four parts.
 First, we described general approaches on metadata - 278 for research software as well as approaches focusing on research software in other domains. - 279 Second, we gave an overview on registries and repositories for research software.
 Third, we - outlined metadata approaches in the energy domain where most current approaches focus on - 281 research data.
 The approaches already focusing on research software are not formalized and, - therefore, do not meet our requirements.
-Forth, we gave an overview on existing ontologies in - the energy domain which can be serve as value vocabularies for a metadata scheme. - Based on the presented state of the art, we defined our concept consisting of three main artifacts. - The metadata scheme for ERS presents the foundation and should be developed following best - practices in metadata scheme development.
+Forth, we gave an overview on existing ontologies in - the energy domain which can be serve as value vocabularies for a metadata scheme. - 284 Based on the presented state of the art, we defined our concept consisting of three main artifacts. - The metadata scheme for ERS presents the foundation and should be developed following best - practices in metadata scheme development.
 It should include mandatory elements and value - vocabularies.
 The metadata generation tool should assist researchers in creating metadata by - extracting as many metadata as possible from different sources, e.g., GitLab or GitHub.
 The - 289 registry should be the place where ERS can be found.
-It should store metadata of ERS and should - 290 use advanced search technologies. - As future work, we want to further develop and improve our concept.
-Therefore, we will first - 292 perform a detailed requirement analysis with multiple interviews with energy researchers.
-Based - 293 on these requirements a domain model of the metadata scheme will be developed.
-Afterwards the - different parts of the concept will be implemented within NFDI4Energy by reusing as many - existing approaches (e.g., terms from existing metadata schemes and ontologies, as well as source - 296 code of existing registries and metadata extraction) as possible to achieve a high interoperability. - 297 The developed artifacts should later be tested.
+It should store metadata of ERS and should - 269 Tegistry should be the place where EK3 can be found.
+It should store metadata of EK3 and should - use advanced search technologies. - As future work, we want to further develop, improve our concept and implement a prototype. - 292 Therefore, we will first perform a detailed requirement analysis with multiple interviews with - 293 energy researchers.
+Based on these requirements a domain model of the metadata scheme - will be developed.
+Afterwards, the different parts of the concept will be implemented within - 295 NFDI4Energy32 by reusing as many existing approaches (e.g., terms from existing metadata - schemes and ontologies, as well as source code of existing registries and metadata extraction) as - 297 possible to achieve a high interoperability.
+The developed artifacts should later be tested.